whoisdsmith/SmartFileOrganizer/README.md

 - **Content Extraction**: Automatically extracts and analyzes text from all supported formats
 - **Windows-Optimized**: Native Windows interface with proper file handling
 - **Detailed Analysis**: Generates metadata files with AI insights for each processed document
+- **Batch Processing**: Processes files in configurable batches to optimize performance
+- **Customizable UI**: Choose from multiple themes to match your Windows experience
+- **Persistent Settings**: Save your preferred batch size and directory locations for future use

 ## Requirements